DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-07-04-adding-a-guidance-page-about-schools-and-study-sites.md

 From the 2023 to 2024 recruitment cycle, we have introduced ‘Study sites’.
 A study site is a place where trainees will do the theoretical part of their initial teacher training (ITT) course.

 To be able to publish a course, the provider will need to attach at least one study site to it.
 As this is a new concept, we wanted to add a guidance page to help providers understand what they need to do.
-We explain why it's important that candidates can see this information on a course page on Find postgraduate teacher training (Find).
+We explain why it’s important that candidates can see this information on a course page on Find postgraduate teacher training (Find).

 ## What we changed